 - Introducing additional evidence

-- Obtaining the testimony of expert witnesses
+- Obtaining the testimony of expert witnesses if necessary

 - Negotiating to get the award you deserve

 The insurance company will process your check and send it to your attorney, who will deduct the fees and other costs you’ve agreed to and forward the remaining money to you.
-You’re likely to get a significantly higher settlement with a lawyer than without one, so your legal representation should more or less pay for itself.

 Going to Trial

 If neither negotiation nor mediation results in the offer of an acceptable award, your attorney can file a lawsuit against the insurance company.
 This does not necessarily mean that your case will go to court.
-When the insurance company receives notice of the suit, it might offer you a better settlement in order to save the expense of a trial.
+When the insurance company receives notice of the suit, it might offer you a settlement in order to save the expense of a trial.

 If a trial does begin, your case still might be settled before the trial concludes.
-Most car accident cases are settled out of court at some point in the process described above.
+Many car accident cases are settled out of court at some point in the process described above.
 It’s important to remember that: